datacarpentry/sql-socialsci/_episodes/02-db-browser.md

 ## Write Changes & Revert Changes

+Much of our SQL work involves looking at existing data using SQL queries and possibly writing out the results to a CSV file, in general we will not be changing the contents of the database.

-During your DB Browser session, if you create or delete any tables the changes are not automatically written to the database file.
-When you try to end the session (i.e. close the application) you will be asked if you want to save the changes you have made.
+However if, during your DB Browser session, you were to create or delete a table or create a view, then the changes are not automatically written to the database file.

+When you try to end the session (i.e. close the application) in which you have made such changes, then you will be asked if you want to save the changes you have made.
 Alternatively you can explicitly save changes or revert changes during a session by use of the Write Changes and Revert Changes buttons on the toolbar.
 Once written the changes are permanent (there is no concept of multiple 'undo' like you might have in other programs).
 Revert Changes will take you back to the last Written copy.